We've independently reviewed this article to make sure it's as accurate as we can make it.

 - The motor becomes faulty.

-- There are too much dirt and debris.
+- There’s too much dirt and debris.

 - The fans don’t work.